jayram081/Data-Analysis-of-a-Key-Insurer-Account-Business-to-Improve-the-Sales/README.md

 ## 📊 `The Source Data` :
 > Account manageers extract csv file from CRM in evening to prepare the WIP Report.
 This file have **185 Columns** and usually **lakhs of rows** based on their insurer volumes.
-They use the mainly following columns to prepare the next day appointment tracker :
+We will use the mainly following columns. :
 >- **CorporateName :** Insurer Name
 >- **PatientName :** Name of Insured who will go under the medicals.
 >- **ApplicationId :** Insured Application Number